Mozilla-Ocho/Didthis/README.md

 # Didthis (archived)

 Didthis was an experimental project of the Mozilla Innovation Studio.
-It's aim was to provide a useful hobby project journaling and sharing tool, and a social platform for hobbyists to share and celebrate their works in progress, as well as their knowledge and resources.
+Its aim was to provide a useful hobby project journaling and sharing tool, and a social platform for hobbyists to share and celebrate their works in progress, as well as their knowledge and resources.